 Certified riggers can expect to earn around $50,000 per year on a national average.
 In states like New York, Oregon, and Hawaii, you can earn upwards of $66,000 annually.
 NCCCO defines this role as, “a person who has been trained and certified to handle and move loads.
 The level of certification depends upon the individual’s training, knowledge, skill base, and ability to perform functions related to the selection, inspection, and proper use of rigging equipment.”
 Depending on your level of certification, your responsibilities can vary.
-You can get a full rundown on things here.
+You can get a full rundown on rigger training here.

 NCCCO Certified Operator